momentohq/public-dev-docs/docs/cache/develop/integrations/amazon-eventbridge.md

 This integration will continue to grow as our HTTP API gains more and more features.
 You can always come back here, [deploy the stack to your AWS account](https://console.aws.amazon.com/cloudformation/home#/stacks/create/review?stackName=momento-api&templateURL=https://momento-developers.s3.amazonaws.com/api-destinations.yaml) and get the updated version automatically.

 If you have issues deploying the stack to your account or would like support for another region, feel free to [reach out on Discord](https://discord.com/invite/3HkAKjUZGq) and the team will be happy to help you.

+## Explore More
+Now that you've learned how to integrate Momento with Amazon EventBridge, you can further your knowledge with our DynamoDB-Momento EventBridge Demo!
+This project showcases a write-through cache pattern for DynamoDB using DynamoDB Streams, AWS EventBridge, and Momento.

+With this app, you can create, update, and delete items in a DynamoDB table, and see these changes reflected in the cache/topic in real-time.

+Check out the project on GitHub: [DynamoDB-Momento EventBridge Demo](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/aws/eventbridge).